 Rolfing is hands-on bodywork that uses long applications of pressure across the muscles to release restrictions–and can be quite effective in the short term.
 It can, as well, complement the results of massage therapy, chiropractic, or any other modality in which someone works on your body in a massage-like setting.

-At the end of a Rolfing session, you feel taller, more centered, more able to walk with strength and poise.
+At the end of a Rolfing session, you will feel taller, rebalanced, centered, and feel the ability to walk with strength and poise.

 But the bigger question is: How do I know these positive results will hold?
 Or must I return repeatedly to regain and re experience what feels to be, at best, temporary results.